-Gonzalo and Diane Wilson and their five children run Wilson Apiaries from their farm and Thomasburg area.
+Gonzalo and Diane Wilson and their five children run Wilson Apiaries from their farm and in Thomasburg area.
 Gonzalo's father Don Wilson has been a bee keeper for over 40 years in the area and Gonzalo and his brother Mark of Elfsong Apiaries have followed in his footsteps.
 The honey comes from clover and buckwheat depending on depending on the season.
 They have more than two hundred bee colonies - that's more than six million bees.